 Can I say that this asian chop salad is my favorite salad?
 It may become yours too!
-Loads of cabbage, kale and bell pepper pair with protein packed chicken and the most delicious creamy almond butter dressing makes this salad something to get excited about!
+Loads of cabbage, kale, and bell pepper paired with protein-packed chicken and the most delicious creamy almond butter dressing makes this best kale salad something to get excited about!
 This asian chopped salad is perfect for meal prep and to take along in a lunch on the go!

 Asian chop salad